chongxi/hippocampal-BMI-2023/Readme.md

 ## License: CC BY 4.0
 If you use this dataset, please cite this paper:
 **Lai C, Tanaka S, Harris TD, Lee AK.
 Volitional activation of remote place representations with a hippocampal brain‐machine interface.
-Science, 2023 (in press)**
+Science, 2023 (in press).**